Student Wellbeing and Engagement Policy

 Respecting privacy and confidentiality in relation to all students.

-Supporting students who want to affirm or transition gender identity at school.
+Supporting students who want to affirm or transition their gender identity at school.

 Challenging all forms of homophobia and transphobia to prevent discrimination and bullying.